Homoclinic and heteroclinic solutions of the nonlinear Schr\"odinger equation with a complex Wadati potential: Homoclinic solutions

 satisfy PT-symmetry: $\psi^{*}(x,t)=\psi(-x,-t)$.
 The zero energy integral \eqref{eq:62} implies

 where the sign of

 determines whether the extremum is a maximum or minimum.
 Using $w'(0) = 0$, $w(0) = 1$, and eq.~\eqref{eq:29},

 so that if $\rho''(0) > 0$, a minimum in density corresponds to a maximum in momentum.
 We will refer to such solutions as \textit{depression waves}.
-Similarly, if $\rho''(0) < 0$, the maximum in density corresponds to a minimum in momentum corresponding to an \textit{elevation wave}.
+Similarly, if $\rho''(0) < 0$, a maximum in density corresponds to a minimum in momentum.
+Such a solution is called an \textit{elevation wave}.
 The solution \textit{polarity} is then either negative for a depression wave or positive for an elevation wave.

-In the remainder of this section, we first gain some analytical understanding of homoclinic solutions by analysis of the far-field \ref{sec:linearized-far-field}, the hydraulic regime \ref{sec:hydraulic-solution}, the large \ref{sec:large-density-regime} and small \ref{sec:weakly-nonl-solut} density limits, bifurcations from constant intensity waves \ref{sec:depr-homocl-orbits}, and the exponential asymptotics of resonant elevation waves \ref{sec:elev-homocl-orbits}.
-Then, we perform extensive numerical studies in sec.~\ref{sec:numerical-solutions} to compare with and complement the analytical findings.